 Step 8: Post photos and videos highlighting the performance and features of the new vehicles you sell.
 For lower funnel intenders, they will gravitate towards a page that helps them better understand the vehicles they are researching.
 Got minivans?
 Show off the safety features.
 Got hot rods?
 Demonstrate the powerful engine.
 Don’t be “sales-y”, just educational and informative.

 Step 9: Give back to your local community by featuring other local businesses, charities, community events, etc. If the Dixie Classic Fair is in town, post about it and give away a few tickets.
 Highlight adoptable kittens at the local SPCA.
 Feature the dates and times of a Red Cross Blood Drive.
 Whatever you do, make sure to use your platform to support your community.
 Use the hashtag #SupportLocal

 Step 10: Speaking of hashtags… USE THEM.
-Hashtags operate as the directory of Instagram, a way to categorize content for easier searchability.
+Hashtags operate as the organic directory of Instagram, a way to categorize content for easier searchability.
 When you label your post with a hashtag, the content becomes easier to find for individuals interested in that specific theme or type of content.
 There are apps available to help you generate popular tags outside the ones you may have considered like #love #instagood #photooftheday #happy – using a few of these more generic tags will boost your posts’ reach.
 You can use up to 30 hashtags per post, just be sure they are all relevant to the image with which they are associated.